rtek1000/OB38S003-PANTILT-UNIT-FOR-CAMERA/MPLABX_XC8/README.md

 In the VMS program (XMEye) the data is sent with speed from 1 to 8, but the camera I was testing could send PTZ speed data from 1 to 10.

+The interval between each byte is 1ms, and the interval between each frame is at least 19ms.

 -----

 Codes noted using the Hercules SETUP utility program: